ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 Alternatively, the Verifier can be provisioned with the `PSA_KEY_TYPE_SPAKE2P_PUBLIC_KEY()` for the protocol, by the Prover, or some other agent.
 :numref:`fig-spake2p-reg` illustrates some example SPAKE2+ key-derivation flows.

-The resulting SPAKE2+ key-pair must be protected at least as well as the password.
+The resulting SPAKE2+ key pair must be protected at least as well as the password.
 The public key, exported from the key pair, does not need to be kept confidential.
 It is recommended that the Verifier stores only the public key, because disclosure of the public key does not enable an attacker to impersonate the Prover.